Itchy Skin and their causes

 Bars of soap can get you clean; however all those suds is also one of the most common causes of itchy skin.
 Soap strips skin of its natural oils.
 Without these oils, skin is dry, and as a result, itchy.
 Harsh soaps may also inflame skin, which will make you want to scratch.

 You slather on sunscreen & steer clear of ultraviolet (UV) rays, however there are still times when your skin looks like a lobster and gets prickly too.
 The body sees sunburn as an injury to the skin, thus it releases an inflammatory cascade of molecules, and every of that causes the skin to become more inflamed & itchy.
 The sun’s rays as well break down the skin’s natural barrier to dries it out.

 Fragrances are added to several products like deodorants, detergent, lotions, and softeners to give them an enticing smell.
-If you’ve a genetic allergic reaction to these chemicals, it can be one of the causes of itchy, inflamed skin.
+If you’ve a genetic allergic reaction to these chemicals, it can be one of the causes of itchy, inflame skin.
 Fragrance will directly irritate skin or stimulate an immune response, releasing substance that the nerves for itching.